 What comes next is the Roman Court House called by locals the Palazzacho (I already explained the “cho”) – an overly lavish huge Renaissance building in a French style on the banks of river Tiber which was never used until recently die to being flooded by the waters of the same Tiber right after its construction.
 Probably the locals saw a certain irony in that.
 Our tour passes by the palace of Saint Angelo which had a totally different name until one pope had a vision just in front of it telling him that the plague which devastated the city for months would end in three days.
 When that happened (though I can’t possibly fathom how they decided it was exactly in three days), the palace was renamed after the holy angel.

 From there, we emerge directly at one of the entrances to the Vatican, that at the square of Saint Paul with the basilica bearing the same name which is also the biggest one in Rome – and that does mean something.
 We are told of Bernini’s love for simplicity showing in the four-lined colonnade surrounding the square, with 3 meters-high statues of saints on top.
 The simplicity thing might sound a bit strange before one compares the colonnade with the basilica itself.
-We tip Arianna much more than initially intended as the other participants in the tour magically disappear before the end, and the lady did quite a lot for our entertainment that evening.
+We tip Arianna much more than initially intended as the other participants in our night tour of Rome magically disappear before the end, and the lady did quite a lot for our entertainment that evening.